nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-# User Guide
+SoConnect is a **desktop app for managing contacts and tasks**.
+It aims to help NUS SoC students stay better connected to their school life, in terms of social connections and school tasks.
+SoConnect is also **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

-SoConnect is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SoConnect can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, SoConnect can **get your contact and task management done faster than traditional GUI apps.**

 * Table of Contents
 {:toc}